-As Bob Dylan tours Europe, there's another chance to hear Kris Kristofferson's profile of his hero, inspiration and friend.
+Another chance to hear Kris Kristofferson's 2011 profile of Bob Dylan, his hero, inspiration and friend.

 In the winter of 62/63 Bob makes his first trip to the UK - the British folk tradition would have a profound influence on his subsequent writing.
 In 1965 he releases the landmark album Bringing It All back Home, The Byrds have a worldwide hit with his song Mr Tambourine Man and Dylan is seen performing in an early music video to Subterranean Homesick Blues in D A Pennebaker's seminal film Don't Look Back.
 He is still only 24 years of age.
 His sixth studio album Highway 61 Revisited is released and Like A Rolling Stone, the opening track, is a top 10 hit on both sides of the Atlantic.
 His electric performance at the Newport Folk Festival gets a hostile response from the folk establishment.